-- (1) Includes income tax expense (recovery). - (2) Represents a non-IFRS measure.
-See "Cautionary Note Regarding Non-IFRS Measures" and "Select Information and Reconciliation of Non-IFRS Measures" for a reconciliation to the applicable IFRS measures - (3) Percent of consolidated revenue, excludes TMG and other non-recurring adjustments.
-Some prior quarters have been restated for comparability. - (4) Annual Contracted Revenue includes minimum committed levels of annual recurring revenue (ARR) plus revenue from contracted overages and other service agreements.
+- Includes income tax expense (recovery).
+(1) - Represents a non-IFRS measure.
+See "Cautionary Note Regarding Non-IFRS Measures" and "Select Information and (2) Reconciliation of Non-IFRS Measures" for a reconciliation to the applicable IFRS measures - Percent of consolidated revenue, excludes TMG and other non-recurring adjustments.
+Some prior quarters have been restated for (3) comparability. - Annual Contracted Revenue includes minimum committed levels of ARR plus revenue from contracted overages and other service (4) agreements.